Antonio-Naccarella/News-Information-App/README.md

 ![NewsInformationApp](src/img/screen-app.png "Screen of the app.")

-You can try her the app: [link](https://newsinformationapp.netlify.app)
+You can try here the app: [link](https://newsinformationapp.netlify.app)

 ## Description